Violent video shows teen brutally beaten as others watched and recorded

 They said the victim's clothes were then burned on the front lawn by the aggressors, leaving Wrylee with nothing.

-The incident was reported to the police, who told 2 Works for You the case has been turned over to the Okmulgee County District Attorney.
+The incident was reported to the police and the case has been turned over to the Okmulgee County, Oklahoma District Attorney.

 Meanwhile, residents remain shocked that something like this would happen in their quiet town.